 Chapter 3: Environmental Checklist.
-This chapter presents an analysis of a range of environmental issues identified in the CEQA Environmental Checklist and determines if each of a range of impacts would result in no impact, a less-than-significant impact, a less-than-significant impact with mitigation incorporated, or a potentially significant impact.
-If any impacts were determined to be potentially significant after implementation of the impacts were determined to be significant after implementation of mitigation measures.
+This chapter presents an analysis of a range of environmental issues identified in the CEQA Environmental Checklist and determines if each of a range of impacts would result in no impact, a less-than-significant impact with mitigation incorporated, or a potentially significant impact.
+If any impacts were determined to be potentially significant, an EIR would be required.
+For this project, however, none of the impacts were determined to be significant after implementation of mitigation measures.